Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: Introduction

 \section{Introduction}

-Assembly fundamentally concerns the reliable connection of individual components into a coherent whole entity.
-Yet the critical ``last mile'', establishing physical connections between parts via proper connectors, remains largely overlooked in robotics research.
-Whether in furniture construction, model building, or industrial manufacturing, the selection and application of appropriate connections ($e.g.$, adhesives, mortise-tenon joints, dowels, screws) to secure parts in precise spatial relationships represents the decisive factor between assembly success and failure.
-Despite this centrality to real-world assembly, prior research has predominantly focused on part-level task planning~\cite{tian2022assemble,tian2024asap,nagpal2024optimal,tie2025manual2skill} or part-level pose estimation~\cite{li2020learning,zhang2024manual,scarpellini2024diffassemble}, often treating connections as a secondary concern.
-This oversight severely limits the applicability of existing methods to practical assembly scenarios, where connector selection and usage are indispensable.
+Assembly fundamentally concerns the reliable connection of individual components into a coherent whole.
+Over the past decades, significant progress has been made in robotic execution and spatial reasoning, ranging from learning precise insertion policies~\cite{spector2022insertionnet} to optimizing part-level motions and poses~\cite{tian2022assemble,tian2024asap,li2020learning,scarpellini2024diffassemble}.
+However, these methods predominantly focus on the geometry and dynamics of assembly, often treating the underlying connection relationships as predefined or secondary concerns.
+In practical scenarios, such as furniture construction or industrial manufacturing, the success of a task depends on more than just spatial alignment; it requires the informed selection and application of specific connectors ($e.g.$, adhesives, mortise-tenon joints, or screws).
+There remains a critical gap in interpreting and utilizing structured connection knowledge: identifying the exact type, quantity, and placement of connectors needed for structural integrity.
+This gap severely limits the applicability of existing methods to practical assembly scenarios, where connector selection and usage are indispensable.

 Incorporating connector selection and usage into an assembly framework presents significant challenges that compound the inherent complexity of robotic assembly.
-First, connectors vary widely in form and function, mortise-tenon joints require precise peg insertion, while screws demand controlled rotation and torque, and a single task may involve multiple connection types simultaneously (As shown in~\Cref{fig: teaser}).
+First, connectors vary widely in form and function; mortise-tenon joints require precise peg insertion, while screws demand controlled rotation and torque, and a single task may involve multiple connection types simultaneously (As shown in~\Cref{fig: teaser}, the assembly of a simple chair involves three types of connection).
 Second, each connection adds a decision sequence: selecting the connector, locating its placement, and executing the specific insertion or fastening motion.
 Third, assembly is inherently long-horizon, involving many parts and sub-assemblies, and explicit connector relationships create complex dependencies across the process~\cite{wang2022ikea}.
 These challenges highlight the need for a structured representation that systematically organizes parts, sub-assemblies, and connectors for comprehensive task understanding and planning.